MiguelPereiraDantas/The-Last-Ninja/README.md

 # js-game-The-Last-Ninja
-JavaScript HTML Canvas - Fighting Game "Way Of The Samurai"
+JavaScript HTML Canvas - Fighting Game "The Last Samurai"

 How to play?